Incwala

 Incwala (/ss/) is the main ritual of kingship in the Kingdom of Eswatini.
 This is a national event that takes place during the summer solstice.
 The main participant in incwala is the King of Eswatini; when there is no king there is no incwala.
 Incwala takes place over a period of time of about a month, starting with the small incwala, incwala lencane, and culminating in the big incwala, incwala lenkhulu.
-A number of activities—such as lusekwane, kuhlamahlama, and umdvutjulwa—mark the key events of this age old tradition.
+A number of activities - such as lusekwane, kuhlamahlama, and umdvutjulwa - mark the key events of this age old tradition.
+Unlike Ummemo which is convened by local chiefs, Incwala and Umhlanga are national events and are convened under the authority of the King and the Queen Mother.

 Main participants

 The incwala ritual is controlled by national priests known as Bemanti (people of the water), or Belwandle (people of the sea), because they fetch river- and sea-water to strengthen the King.
 The leader of these men is a chief of the Ndwandwe clan who is assisted by other male relatives.
 Another leader is of the Ndwandwe clan from the Elwandle royal village.
 These men go and fetch water and herbs respectively in the nation's rivers and the sea.

 The other important individuals are tinsila (artificial blood-brothers of the king), and especially the left-hand insila, who shadow the King throughout the performance.
 On the other hand, the princes and hereditary chiefs who do not belong to the royal (Dlamini) clan are never in close contact with him.
 The princes should, however, be present, but they cannot enter the sanctuary at the crucial moment of the ritual.
 Certain chiefs, other than Dlamini, may not attend the incwala for they are so powerful that their personality might fight that of the King and injure him.
 By their exclusion they accept the supremacy of the Dlamini, and show their relative independence in their own local ceremonies.
 Some of their subjects, however, must attend.
 Finally, the regiments, the rank and file of the nation play a major part in the public ceremonies and are quartered in barracks in the capital for the duration of the Incwala.
 The rank and file of the nation, the majority of the participants, arrive in local contingents led by their chief or his representative.
 They come to support kingship.

 The duty of organizing the whole ceremony, seeing that it is held on the correct date, preparing the utensils, providing the requisite ingredients, and informing the nation devolves on the governors of the royal villages, and the mobilizing for each scene of the drama belongs to the regimental officials.